migsc/dsd-cohort-summer-2025/README.md

 Your tickets are managed in Jira.
 The two most important interfaces are:

-- **The board** where you'll see your currently assigned tickets for your 1-week sprints: https://dsd-cohort-summer-2025.atlassian.net/jira/software/projects/CHRT/boards/1
+- **The board** where you'll see your currently assigned tickets for your 1-week sprints.
+[Link](https://dsd-cohort-summer-2025.atlassian.net/jira/software/projects/CHRT/boards/1)
-- **The backlog** where you'll see all the tickets at once that have been created for the project: https://dsd-cohort-summer-2025.atlassian.net/jira/software/projects/CHRT/boards/1/backlog
+- **The backlog** where you'll see all the tickets at once that have been created for the project.
+[Link](https://dsd-cohort-summer-2025.atlassian.net/jira/software/projects/CHRT/boards/1/backlog).

 It will be up to you to create Jira tickets, commit your code, and handle pull requests.
 Make sure to read these guidelines so you're set up for success: